developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/re2x/rfid/index.md

 </table>

 ## Remarks

+1. On devices running Android, `rfid.connect` can be called only after the `enumRFIDevent` callback is received by calling `rfid.enumerate`.
+2. An Enterprise Browser application can connect to only one reader at one time.
+If a different reader is desired, the app must disconnect from the currently connected reader before connecting to a new one.
+3. An RFID reader can connect to only one application at one time.
+If a different RFID reader app is desired, the device user must either quit the previous application, or instruct the app to disconnect from the reader.

 ### Installation
 The RFID plug-in package for RhoElements 2.2 SP1 is not is not part of the default installation, but is available as a separate download from the Zebra Technologies Support site.